realJeremySun/first-web-game-lb4/blog/2019-05-21-building-an-online-game-with-loopback-4-pt4.md

 Simply run `npm install --save @loopback/authentication@2.0.3` in your project root.

 Reminder: We are using `@loopback/authentication@2.0.3` in this project.
 If you want to use other version, you may need to change you code accordingly.
-You may need to run `npm outdate` in your project root to see if other LoopBack packages need update.
+You may also need to run `npm outdate` in your project root to see if other LoopBack packages need update.

 ### Refactor Model

 In previous episodes, we used UUIDs as our `character` IDs.
 But UUIDs are 36 digits string IDs.
 We can not let user use UUIDs to login.
 So we will use email instead of UUID.

-In `src/controllers/character.models`, add email and password properties.
+In `src/controllers/character.models`, remove id and add email and password properties.

 ```ts
 @property({